supaIC/Cipher-AI-Vault/README.md

-# 🔐 Cipher AI Vault 🚀
+# 🔐 Cipher AI Vault
 ## Version 2.2.2

-Welcome to the **Cipher AI Vault** demo repository—a fully in-browser, in-memory showcase of the Internet Computer's (IC) cutting-edge capabilities.
-This demo seamlessly integrates `ic-auth` for secure authentication, asset storage, an in-memory VectorDB with LLM, and cycles-distro top-up functionality.
-With zero server-side components, Cipher AI Vault highlights the power and versatility of the Internet Computer's decentralized architecture, demonstrating its potential to run sophisticated applications entirely within a sandboxed environment.
+**Cipher AI Vault** is an Azle-based proof of concept designed with a strong emphasis on abstraction, seamlessly integrating in-memory VectorDB, in-memory LLM, secure asset storage, cycles-distro top-up, and ic-auth for authentication.
+This adaptability makes it well-suited for a wide range of AI-driven use cases.
+The project showcases the Internet Computer's potential for secure, sandboxed AI development, offering versatile tools for diverse applications.

 *The demo is a proof of concept and is not intended for production use.
 This project is part of a [Developer Grant from the DFINITY Foundation](https://dfinity.org/grants).*